cezbloch/shaderator/README.md

 # Getting started with debugging

-1. Open ComputeShaderSort11\ComputeShaderSort11_2017_Win10.sln in VS 2017
+1. Open Shaderator.sln in VS 2017
-2. Build solution (better Debug to see more variables under debugger)
+2. Build solution (better choose Debug configuration to see more variables under debugger)
-3. In ComputeShaderSort11 project properties -> Debugging -> working directory -> set to "..\Shaderator"
+3. Set ComputeShaderSort11 in examples folder as startup project (right click on the project in Visual Studio and select "Set as StartUp Project")
 4. Put breakpoint anywhere in ComputeShaderSort11.hlsl shader file
 5. Press F5 to Debug

 ![](http://oi65.tinypic.com/358dwm1.jpg)